bkcenik/ePyGenetics-Tools/babam.md

-# Draft of ONT bam merge scripts
+# BA-BAM!
+Draft of ONT bam merge scripts

 Created by: Bercin Cenik
 Date: June 5, 2023 10:51 AM

-Overview: this is a list of all the steps I perform for Oxford Nanopore cDNA bam file merging.
+Overview: this is a list of all the steps I perform for Oxford Nanopore cDNA bam file merging (aka creating big-a** bam files, aka. ba-bams).
 It also contains instructions for indexing the files with `samtools`

 ### Merging of alignments: